2014 American League Division Series: Game 3

 Adam Jones' single and Nelson Cruz's two-run home run that just stayed fair down the right field line off David Price in the sixth broke a scoreless tie and the backs of the Tigers as Baltimore completed a three-game sweep.
 The Tigers got back-to-back leadoff doubles from Victor Martinez and J. D. Martinez in the ninth to pull within a run.
 After Bryan Holaday struck out, an intentional walk to Nick Castellanos put the winning run on base.
 Britton got Hernan Perez to ground into the game-ending, series-ending double play, sending the Orioles to their first ALCS appearance in 17 years.
 With the loss, the Tigers lost their first ever ALDS.
 In their previous four appearances, they advanced to the ALCS every time.
-As of 2024, this remains the last postseason win for the Orioles.
+They would not return to the postseason again until 2024.
+As of 2026, this remains the last postseason win for the Orioles.